 Domaine La Milliere Vineyards, Wines, Winemaking

 Domaine la Milliere owns 15.5 hectares of vines in the Chateauneuf du Pape appellation.
-Located in the Cabrieres sector, 14.5 hectares are used for the production of red Chateauneuf du Pape wine. .5 hectares are reserved for growing grapes to make white Chateauneuf du Pape wine.
+Located in the Cabrieres sector, 14.5 hectares of vines are used for the production of red Chateauneuf du Pape wine. .5 hectares are reserved for growing grapes to make white Chateauneuf du Pape wine.
 The terroir is rocks with clay, sand, pebbles and limestone soils.

 All vineyard management is done using only 100% organic farming techniques.
 The vines are old, ranging from 80 to 100 years of age for the red wine grapes.
 The oldest vines date all the way back to 1891.
-The vines that are used for the white wines are some of the older vines in the Southern Rhone Valley as they are average 80 years of age.
+The vines that are used for the white wines are some of the older white wine grape vines in the Southern Rhone Valley as they are average 80 years of age.
 All the grapes are destemmed.

 Domaine la Milliere produces one red Chateauneuf du Pape wine and one Chateauneuf du Pape Blanc.
 Both wines are labeled Vieilles Vignes.
 Domaine Milliere also owns 8 hectares of vines in the Cotes du Rhone appellation as well as vines classified as IGP.